Gry0u/Enron_Fraud_Project/final_project/report.md

 For integer/None inputs, if the estimator is a classifier and y is either binary or multiclass, StratifiedKFold is used.
 In all other cases, KFold is used.
 >
-So in my case KFold was used: k learning experiments using k different train/test sets were run.
+So in my case, I haven't specified the parameter cv, so *StratifiedKFold* was used: k learning experiments using k different train/test sets are run.
+The folds are made by preserving the percentage of samples for each class, which is appropriate for unbalanced (much more non POI than POI) classes.
 Then the test results were averaged.

 ## Question 6
 **Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.**
 [relevant rubric item: “usage of evaluation metrics”]

+***Update after first review:
+I selected first the RandomForest algorithm with the best parameters found at question 4.
+However when running the [tester](./tester.py) function, I realized that although precision score was ok, I wouldn't get a recall score higher than 0.15/0.2.
+So I decided to add one feature: ratio of 'exercised_stock_options' over 'total_stock_value'.
+And I selected the Naive Bayes algorithm instead of RandomForest.**

-We usually consider precision and recall as evaulation metrics.
+We usually consider precision and recall as evaluation metrics.
 - precision: probability of a given prediction to be true. ie out of all predicted labels, how many were correct.
 - recall: probability of class to be correctly predicted. e.g. out of how of all predicted POI, how many are really POIs.
 Here are my metrics:
+> precision    recall  f1-score   support

+                      0.0       0.92      0.92      0.92        38
+                      1.0       0.40      0.40      0.40         5
+    avg / total       0.86      0.86      0.86        43
 >

+Outcome of *tester.py*:
+>Pipeline(steps=[('select_features', SelectKBest(k=13, score_func=<function f_classif at 0x059E2DB0>)),
+('classify', GaussianNB())])
+	Accuracy: 0.84420	Precision: 0.39719	Recall: 0.32550	F1: 0.35779	F2: 0.33769
+	Total predictions: 15000	True positives:  651	False positives:  988	False negatives: 1349
+	True negatives: 12012

-               precision    recall  f1-score   support
+So both precision and recall > 0.3.

-          0.0       0.88      1.00      0.94        38
-          1.0       0.00      0.00      0.00         5
-    avg/total       0.78      0.88      0.83        43
->